musikata/curriculum/README.md

 I (Alex) especially recommend the Teachers's Guide for Recorder.

 The JRI series is intended primarily for in-classroom teaching.
 It is worth thinking about how we can adapt JRI sequencing and lessons to online formats.

+For example, the JRI recorder curriculum is designed for classes that meet twice per week.
+Each week corresponds to one unit in the JRI book, and each unit has two sections.
+The JRI curriculum provides audiation exercises and executive exercises (not excel spreadsheets, but physically controlling an instrument ;) ) to practice between lessons.

+It is not clear yet how (or if) we adapt this approach to an online curriculum.
+Does it make sense to have different types of episodes?
+For example, we may choose to have 'big' episodes that correspond to JRI teaching sessions, with 'little' practice episodes in-between, corresponding to what a student would practice outside of class.

+Or it may make sense to have one type of episode, and we sprinkle in new content and practice review throughout.
+These things are not clear yet.

+The JRI presents a typical lesson structure which may be useful.
+Each JRI lesson is structured like this:

+1.
+ a.
+Learning a rote song.
+ b.
+Building coordination for rhythmic motion
+ c.
+Administrative stuff
+ d. building coordination for instrumental control
+ e. practice tips
+2.
+ a.
+Rhythm or Tone Patterns
+ b.
+Melodic patterns
+3. Suggestions for practicing with the Home-Study CD

+This structure is common to all the lesson units in the JRI recorder curriculum.
+It is designed for the episode format of JRI lessons (2 lessons per week), and the media (in-class presentation, CD recording for home use).

+It is not clear yet whether this structure is a good fit for Musikata's episode format.
+Musikata can provide episodes at any time, on any schedule.
+Musikata uses different media (web pages).
+So it's not clear yet whether we should follow the same structure.
+It is likely that we will want to change somethings, especially due to differences in media and episode scheduling.

 ## Sequencing
 MLT provides a framework for thinking about sequencing, but only a framework.
 There is still a great deal of flexibility in how musical content should be presented.
 In this section we discuss a few general ideas.